Health & Diseases

-Ehrlichiosis in Dogs: Symptoms, Diagnosis, and Treatment
+Ehrlichiosis in Dogs: Symptoms, Diagnosis & Treatment

 What is ehrlichiosis in dogs?

-Background + Scientific Context
+Background + scientific context

-When does ehrlichiosis become a concern in dogs?
+When does ehrlichiosis become relevant in dogs?

 • In cases of thrombocytopenia, fever, and lethargy of unknown cause